-Mursi topped the poll with 24.3 percent of the votes, followed by Shafiq with 23.3 percent.
-Turnout was 46 percent.
+Mursi topped the poll with 24.3 percent of the votes, followed by Shafiq with 23.3%.
+Turnout was 46%.

-“Organization matters," said Samuel Tadros, an Egypt expert at Washington’s Hudson Institute, told The Jerusalem Post
+“Organization matters,” Samuel Tadros, an Egypt expert at Washington’s Hudson Institute, told The Jerusalem Post

 .
 “The Muslim Brotherhood machine is unparalleled, but Shafiq has built an impressive organization of dedicated young men.”